 We offer completely optional membership subscriptions for students — giving them access to increased levels of character customization, the ability to collect a larger number of "pets", faster levelling and access to one exclusive zone.

-A membership is not required to access any of our education content and the vast majority of our users make use of the platform at no cost !
+Membership is not required to access the in-game curriculum-aligned content and the vast majority of our users make use of the platform at no cost!

 Prodigy's questions align themselves directly to many different curricula so you can ensure your students are getting content that matches what you're teaching in class.